The Romanian tax year runs from 1 January to 31 December.

 In case of salary income derived from a Romanian employer, under a local employment contract, the income tax and mandatory social contributions are withheld from the employee’s salary at the time the salary is paid.
 The taxes have to be reported and paid by the local employer to the tax authorities by the 25th day of the month following the one the salary income relates to.

-Individuals deriving income, such as income from the following categories, might have to file the Annual Single Statement (the situation should be analysed on a case-by-case basis):
+Individuals deriving income from Romania or from abroad, such as income from the following categories, might have to file the Annual Return (the reporting obligation should be analysed on a case-by-case basis based on the individual's tax residence position and on the income’s source country):

 - Salary income, under certain conditions.